 This profession is also key in coordinating civil servants to achieve policy objectives and to develop strong relationships between public and private groups.
 However, many different groups sometimes have competing objectives.
 This means that Public Administrators also need to hone their skills in mitigating conflict while engaging in policy-making.

-While Public Administration relates mostly to the application of policies to oversee how management personnel should act, a public manager is concerned with planning and taking the action.
+While Public Administration relates mostly to the application of policies to oversee how management personnel should act, Public Management is concerned with planning and taking the action.
 They essentially are the professionals who will carry out the managerial operations of public organisations.
 Ideally, they should be improving the quality and efficiency of services provided by these entities to the public.

 Most of these professionals are concerned with workflow in either the internal or external management of public organisations.
 Internally, they need to manage risk and change within these entities.
 Externally, they are expected to lead efforts in collaboration with private groups in order to support the adoption of public policy.